 The LEON Linux 4.9-2.x kernel distribution supports errata workarounds for UT700 when used together with a 4.9-2.x LEON Linux toolchain.

 We support a version of the open-source Buildroot tool that is developed by the community at buildroot.org.
 Buildroot targets embedded systems supporting both GLIBC and uCLIBC which makes it suitable for the typical LEON user.
 It supports several hundreds of useful userspace applications which can be automatically included in the generated root file system as selected by the user.
 LINUXBUILD has integrated the Buildroot tool to easy get started using it in an LEON software environment.
 A standalone Buildroot package including additional LEON patches can also be obtained from the Linux download page.

 LEON specific documentation about Buildroot is found in the LINUXBUILD User's Manual.

 The generated Linux image can be loaded to RAM and executed with GRMON, TSIM or GRSIM.
-Sample single-core and multi-core images supporting standard systems such as GR712RC-BOARD and GR-CPCI-LEON4-N2X are available from the download page.
+It can also be used with MKPROM to create an bootable ROM image.
+Sample single-core and multi-core images supporting standard systems such as GR712RC-BOARD and GR-CPCI-GR740 are available from the download page.